 For homeowners who lose a government-backed loan to foreclosure, the only real option is to wait it out.
 There’s typically a three-year seasoning period from the date the government agency pays a claim on your foreclosure.

 Consumers will often need to spend some or all of this time rebuilding their credit.
 How far your score falls depends on a host of factors, including what of credit you had before the delinquency or default.
-You can get a free credit report summary, updated monthly, at Credit.com.
+You can get a free credit report summary, updated every 14 days, at Credit.com.

 More on Mortgages & Homebuying:

 - Why You Should Check Your Credit Before Buying a Home

 - How to Find & Choose a Mortgage Lender